AI4Finance-Foundation/FinNLP/demo/chatgpt-trading/README.md

 [ChatGPT for FinTech](https://github.com/AI4Finance-Foundation/ChatGPT-for-FinTech)

-Let's fully use the ChatGPT to create an FinRL agent that trades as smartly as Chatgpt.
+Let's fully use the ChatGPT to create an FinRL agent that trades as smartly as ChatGPT.
 The codes are available [here](https://github.com/oliverwang15/Alternative-Data/blob/main/demo/chatgpt-trading/main.ipynb)

 ## 1. About Data APIs